In preparation for the Sacrament of the Holy Eucharist / First Communion, the following must occur:

 - Receive the Sacremnet of Penance just prior to their Firs Communion.

 - Attend Mass weekly.
-There will be a sign-in sheet at the back of the Church.
+Have Father sign and date your bulletin, make sure your name and grade is clearly written on it.
 If you are out of town, and cannot attend Mass at St. Rose of Lima, please bring a bulletin signed by a Priest or Deacon from the Church you visited.